ericisdev/screenwtf-client/README.md

 * Clone the repo into a directory of your choice
 * Go into the directory and `npm install`
 * Once done, run `npm run make`, this will run electron-forge and compile for your current OS

+## Credits
+Thanks to @Jimerrills for taking 2 minutes to install yarn and compile this for Windows